slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Discipline eliminates complexity.
 Everyday, you make micro and macro decisions.
 If you reduce the number of decisions you need to make daily, you haveasset like a real estate deal.
 Talk to five new women every day, be genuinely interested, and be authentic with them.
 Start journaling, meditating, and pushing yourself to embrace adversity.
 - Unlike IQ, which tends to stay the same throughout life, emotional intelligence is a flexible set of skills that can be acquired and improved with practice.
 Emotional intelligence is determined by self-awareness, self-management, social awareness, and relationship management.
 - One way to tease out the difference between Planck and chauffeur knowledge is to ask them why.
-- True experts recognize the limits of what they know and what they do not know.
-If they find themselves outside their circle of competence, they keep quiet or simply say, “I don’t know.”
 - No-one who is serious about programming gives a shit about language wars, they're for fanboys and spectators.
 - This means that while you should only strive for mastery in a small handful of skills, you should seek to be competent in a wide variety of disciplines.
 - He said sniper school is completely mental.
 Instead of focusing on the negative (don’t flinch), he focused on the positive (keep your eyes on the target.)